John Laurens

-John Laurens (October 28, 1754 – August 27, 1782) was an American soldier and statesman from South Carolina during the American Revolutionary War, best known for his criticism of slavery and his efforts to help recruit slaves to fight for their freedom as U.S. soldiers.
+John Laurens (October 28, 1754 – August 27, 1782) was an American soldier and statesman from South Carolina during the American Revolutionary War, best known for his efforts to help recruit slaves to fight for their freedom as U.S. soldiers.

 In 1779, Laurens gained approval from the Continental Congress for his plan to recruit a brigade of 3,000 slaves by promising them freedom in return for fighting.
 The plan was defeated by political opposition in South Carolina.
 Laurens was killed in the Battle of the Combahee River in August 1782.

 Early life and education

 John Laurens was born in Charleston, South Carolina, on October 28, 1754, to Henry Laurens and Eleanor Ball Laurens, both of whose families were prosperous as planters cultivating rice.
-By the 1750s, Henry Laurens and his business partner George Austin had become wealthy as owners of one of the largest slave trading houses in North America.
+He had French heritage and spoke the language fluently.

 John was the eldest of the five children who survived infancy.
 John and his two younger brothers, Henry Jr. and James, were tutored at home, but after the death of their mother, their father took them to England for their education.
-His two sisters, Martha and Mary, remained with an uncle in Charleston.
+His two sisters, Martha and Mary Eleanor, remained with their paternal uncle James in Charleston.

+By the 1750s, the elder Laurens and his business partner George Austin had become wealthy as owners of one of the largest slave trading houses in North America.

+In May 1770, Laurens's mother died a month after giving birth to his last sibling, Mary Eleanor Laurens, who was one of the five to survive to maturity.

 In October 1771, Laurens's father moved with his sons to London, and Laurens was educated in Europe from the ages of 16 to 22.
 For two years beginning in June 1772, he and one brother attended school in Geneva, Switzerland, where they lived with a family friend.

-As a youth, Laurens had expressed considerable interest in science and medicine, but upon returning to London in August 1774, he yielded to his father's wish that he study law.
+As a youth, Laurens had expressed considerable interest in science and medicine, and later in life, he would be elected a member of the American Philosophical Society.
+However, upon returning to London in August 1774, he yielded to his father's wish that he study law.
 In November 1774, Laurens began his legal studies at the Middle Temple.
 Laurens's father returned to Charleston, leaving Laurens as guardian to his brothers, both enrolled in British schools.

-On October 26, 1776, Laurens married Martha Manning, the daughter of a mentor and family friend.
-Laurens's brother-in-law was William Manning, Governor of the Bank of England and Member of Parliament.

-Laurens remained determined to join the Continental Army and fight for his country, rather than to complete law school in England and raise a family there.
-He embarked for Charleston in December 1776, leaving his pregnant wife behind in London with her family.
-In 1780, Laurens was elected a member to the American Philosophical Society.

 Military and diplomatic career

 Service as Washington's aide-de-camp

 Laurens arrived at Charleston in April 1777.
 That summer he accompanied his father from Charleston to Philadelphia, where his father was to serve in the Continental Congress.
-Henry Laurens, finding himself unable to prevent his son from joining the Continental Army, used his influence to obtain a position of honor for his 23-year-old son.
+Henry Laurens, finding himself unable to prevent his son from joining the Continental Army, was able to obtain a position of honor for his 23-year-old son.